 Subsequent to this evaluation and in light of the restatement of the Company's condensed financial statements for the quarters ended March 31, 2020 and 2019 relating to the amortization and the impairment of certain intangible assets referenced in Note 1, Restatement of Previously Issued Consolidated Financial Statements, the Company's management, with the participation of the CEO and the CFO, has reevaluated the Company's disclosure controls and procedures as of March 31, 2020, including whether the errors identified were the result of a material weakness in the Company's internal control over financial reporting.
-Based on this assessment, management has identified a material weakness in the Company's internal control over financial reporting dentifying all the events that could trigger an asset impairment.
-The Company did not properly amend policies and procedures associated with its valuation process for asset impairment, specifically for intangible assets, and as a result failed to develop appropriate control activities to adequately respond to the triggering events identified.
+Based on this assessment, management has identified a material weakness in the Company's internal control over financial reporting related to properly identifying all the events that could trigger an asset impairment.
+The Company appropriate control activities to adequately respond to the triggering events identified.
 As a result, the CEO and CFO concluded that the disclosure controls and procedures were not effective March 31, 2020 as a result of this material weakness.